Volume 74, Number 6, June 2006

 2 Niels Bohr Institute - Blegdamsvej 17, DK 2100, Copenhagen, Denmark

 We model self-assembly of information in networks to investigate necessary conditions for building a global perception of a system by local communication.
 Our approach is to let agents chat in a model system to self-organize distant communication pathways.
 We demonstrate that simple local rules allow agents to build a perception of the system, that is robust to dynamical changes and mistakes.
 We find that messages are most effectively forwarded in the presence of hubs, while transmission in hub-free networks is more robust against misinformation and failures.

-89.75.Fb – Structures and organization in complex systems.
+PACS: 89.70.+c – Information theory and communication theory / 89.75.Fb – Structures and organization in complex systems

-© EDP Sciences 2006
+© EDP Sciences, 2006